msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 * **Short Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Ulthuan
-	* Destroy factions:
-	    * Cult of Pleasure, Naggarond
+	* Raze or sack Naggarond
 	* Construct the Sacred Flame of Asuryan and the Gates of Lothern
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Ulthuan